 Amara dine

-Dining ‘al fresco’ is a great way to get friends and family together to spend some quality time in a friendly relaxed and informal gathering.
-Make it fun and decorate your ‘outdoor dining room’ with cushions, tablecloths and lanterns to create a warm and convivial atmosphere.
+Dining ‘al fresco’ is a great way to get friends and family together.
+A chance to spend some quality time in a friendly relaxed and informal gathering.
+Make it fun and decorate your ‘outdoor living room’ with cushions, tablecloths and garden lighting or lanterns to create a warm and convivial atmosphere.